-The Signal Generator creates its own Pink Noise, White Noise or Sine Wave output, replacing any audio signal in the chain before it.
-When bypassed, the Signal Generator allows the input signal to pass to the output of the block unaffected.
-White Noise is randomly generated broadband noise, while Pink Noise is band-limited to 20Hz - 20kHz to contain equal energy in any octave (-6 dB per octave low-pass filtered).
-The Sine Wave has adjustable frequency.
+The signal generator creates its own pink noise, white noise or sine wave output, replacing any audio signal in the chain before it.
+When bypassed, the signal generator allows the input signal to pass to the output of the block unaffected.
+White noise is randomly generated broadband noise, while pink noise is bandwidth-limited 20Hz - 20kHz to contain equal energy in any octave (-6 dB per octave low-pass filtered).
+The sine wave has adjustable frequency.
 These signals may be generated at any level from -50dBu to +20dBu.